 “At the same time, I had to duplicate the oppressive tone for the interior daylight, and for the night interiors with candle light.
 I tried to use as few lights as possible to really capture the most natural aspect of a scene.
 The challenge was to keep a consistent look without an obvious digital colour correction, to keep the sense of the 35mm film grain.”

-DoP Philippe le Sourd and colourist Damien van der Cruyssen first met at the turn of the century, when the latter was a telecine assistant at Mikros Images working with Bertrand Duval, who graded the commercials Sourd was working on.
+DoP Philippe le Sourd and colourist Damien van der Cruyssen first met at the turn of the century, when the latter was a telecine assistant working with Bertrand Duval, who graded the commercials Sourd was working on.
 When Cruyssen moved to New York in 2009 the pair hooked up on a Davidoff commercial, and established a regular partnership.